stanley-pan/cse15l-lab-reports/lab-report-3-week-6.md

-# Lab Report 3: Build and Run Automation
+# Lab Report 3: Streamlining ssh Configuration

 At first, I did not have the .ssh file on my home directly, so I had to create it first.
 To do so, I used my terminal and put `nano .ssh/config` to create the file and put in the command given in the prompt.